tsuki-lang/tsuki/spec.md

 `impl`s containing extra operations, such as square roots and trigonometry, may be found in the `std.math` module.

-The `Float` alias exists as a reasonable default, with a default bitsize of 32 bits.
-This size can be changed using a compiler switch.
+The `Float` alias exists as a reasonable default, with a default bit size of 32 bits.

 ## `Atom`